 Looking for a cross between the best electric road bikes and the fastest e bike??
 The Trek Domane+ fits both molds.
 For starters, it can hit 28mph.
 Lastly, it has a 70+ mile range on its battery.
 Could it be considered one of the longest range electric bikes?
-Couple that with gravel tires and a lightweight frame, you’ve got yourself the best electric bike of both worlds.
+Couple that with gravel tires and a lightweight frame, and you’ve got yourself the best electric bike of both worlds.

-Trek took the ever popular Domane and slapped electricity to it, providing that same smooth ride with eBike capabilities, like 28mph max speed and 70+ mile range, in the Trek Domane+.
+Trek took the ever-popular Domane and slapped electricity to it, providing that same smooth ride with eBike capabilities, like 28mph max speed and 70+ mile range, in the Trek Domane+.
 Pair this bike with the best bike rack for electric bikes to keep it safe and secure.

 - 70+ mile battery range